A small contingent of Hoyas will compete at the Portland Track Festival on Sunday

 2012-13 marked Smith's first season with the Hoyas - and effort that saw the Hoyas bring home the first BIG EAST Cross Country team championship since the 2001 season.
 GU finished 12th at the NCAA Cross Country Championship and six finished the season all-conference and five finished all-region.
 Cox set the school record for an 800-meter carry at the 2013 Penn Relays, splitting 2:01.7, crushing the previous record that had stood since 2001.

 Smith arrived on the Hilltop from Flagstaff, Ariz., where he assisted physiologist Dr. Jack Daniels, often regarded as the "World's Best Coach" from 2006-09 at the Center for High Altitude Training, a U.S. Olympic training site for long distance runners.

 A former Hoya co-captain, Smith was an All-BIG EAST, All-Region, and All-America cross country runner.
 He won the Mid-Atlantic Regional as well as earned All-America honors in 2002.
-He was a member of Student-Athlete Advisory Council as well as the recipient of Rev. Edmund Bunn Memorial Award in 2003, an award that goes to the outstanding cross country runner at Georgetown.
+With a marathon best of 2:19:43, Smith was a qualifier for the U.S. Olympic Trials in the marathon, competing in November 2007.